ansible/ansible-lint/docs/configuring.rst

 and applies any configuration found there.
 The configuration file location can also be overridden via the ``-c path/to/file`` CLI flag.

+When configuration file is not found in current directory, the tool will try to look for one in parent directories but it will not go outside current git repository.

 If a value is provided on both the command line and via a config file, the values will be merged (if a list like **exclude_paths**), or the **True** value will be preferred, in the case of something like **quiet**.